Ballerina Feet Damage

 – Seeking medical evaluation for persistent pain

-Ankle Sprains Stretching or tearing of ligaments around the ankle, often lateral (outer) ankle. – Improper landings from jumps
+Ankle Sprains Stretching or tearing of ligaments around the ankle, often the lateral (outer) ankle. – Improper landings from jumps

 – Sudden twisting or rolling of the foot